Human nature: Theory of four causes

 For example, an oak tree is made of plant cells (matter); grows from an acorn (effect); exhibits the nature of oak trees (form); and grows into a fully mature oak tree (end).
 According to Aristotle, human nature is an example of a formal cause.
 Likewise, our 'end' is to become a fully actualized human being (including fully actualizing the mind).
 Aristotle suggests that the human intellect (νοῦς, noûs), while "smallest in bulk", is the most significant part of the human psyche and should be cultivated above all else.
 The cultivation of learning and intellectual growth of the philosopher is thereby also the happiest and least painful life.

 Chinese philosophy

 Confucianism

 Human nature is a central question in Chinese philosophy.
-From the Song dynasty, the theory of potential or innate goodness of human beings became dominant in Confucianism.
+From the Song dynasty, the theory of innate goodness of human beings became dominant in Confucianism.
+It is in contrast to the theory of innate evil advocated by Xunzi.

 Mencius

-Mencius argues that human nature is good, understanding human nature as the innate tendency to an ideal state that's expected to be formed under the right conditions.
+Mencius argues that human nature is good.
+He understands human nature as the innate tendency to an ideal state that's expected to be formed under the right conditions.
 Therefore, humans have the capacity to be good, even though they are not all good.